Inferoute/inferoute-node/documentation/faq.md

 3. Updates the provider's health status in the database
 4. The orchestrator will automatically adapt to these changes in subsequent requests

+### Q: How does the platform handle stale providers?
+A: The platform has a robust stale provider detection system:

+**Manual Trigger:**
+- Can be triggered via API endpoint `/api/health/providers/check-stale`
+- Marks providers as unavailable if they haven't sent a health check in the last 5 minutes
+- Only affects providers that are currently marked as available and not paused
+- Updates the `is_available` flag to `false` for stale providers
+- Returns the number of providers that were marked as unavailable
+- Protected by internal API key for security

+**Impact:**
+- Stale providers are automatically removed from the provider selection pool
+- Helps maintain service reliability by quickly detecting offline providers
+- Prevents requests from being routed to potentially unresponsive providers

 ### Q: How does the platform ensure fair provider selection?
 A: The platform uses a scoring system that balances price and performance.
 This ensures that:
 1. Users get the best value for their money